System Design Space

 Key features

-Prometheus is optimized for monitoring workloads: pull ingest, WAL/block-based TSDB, PromQL, and rule-driven alerting.
+Prometheus is optimized for monitoring workloads: target scraping, WAL/block-based TSDB, PromQL, and rule-driven alerting.

 Pull model